MattCSmith/Project-365/README.md

 ## Day 3
 Spent an hour today building out the footer component, making consideration on how I want to integrate this to Contentful in the near future.
 Also spent a little time considering a couple of features I want to implement down the road.

+##Day 4
+Built out a Contentful content type for the footer and integrated it into the footer.
+Worked on the community section of the homepage, bringing the homepage to an almost complete state.
+A few tweaks and mobile quires should be enough to finish this page off.